Introduction

 Artistic Journey

-Initially trained in architecture, Redon soon followed his true calling—art.
-He shifted his focus to drawing and lithography.
+Initially trained in architecture, Odilon Redon soon discovered his true passion: art.

 Becoming a Pioneer of Symbolism